 Using a Longer Lead For Dogs on Walks

 Getting a dog to come to their owner is pretty easy if they’ve been left alone in a crate for a few hours.
 And getting them to take a dog walk with you is easy as well.
 But getting them to come when there’s a squirrel 100 feet away is a very different story.
 Long lines were invented to allow a dog to test their limits and learn how to control themselves even in chaotic situations.
 If a dog has the opportunity to travel up to 50 feet and decides to capitalize on it, the owner can simply reel them back without rewarding them.
 If they come back after they’re called, then the owner can give them some praise.
 Make sure you are using the best leash and dog collar.

 Shock collars have gotten a fairly bad name over the years, but they’ve come a long way.
 Dog-loving entrepreneurs have figured out a more humane way to help a dog learn right from wrong.
 E-collars are meant to mimic the same type of discipline a mother would give her puppy.
 This is done by stimulating the neck muscles as a way of teaching the dog its manners.
 These collars can be programmed to stimulate a dog based on their temperament, breed, weight, etc. Dog eCollars are specifically designed to ensure the dog will never be overstimulated or hurt during training.
 However, they typically work best with dogs that are inherently friendly and calm.

-Training a dog takes time, skill, and dedication, but the pay-offs are unquestionably worth it.
+Training a dog, whether it’s behavioral training or potty training takes time, skill, and dedication, but the pay-offs are unquestionably worth it.
 A trained dog is easier to care for which means that dog owners get the rewards they’re looking for too.
 These tools can’t substitute the time and love an owner gives their dog during training.
 But they can supplement the commands so the dog can learn faster.